rajtum/Machine-Learning-Makeshift-Portfolio/Sections/II Taxonomy of Functions.md

 <hr width="12%">

 ## F. Ecosystems
-*All the functions within each "ecosystem" is enumerated.
-There is no reasoning behind the naming of ecosystems beyond continuing the biologically-based paradigm.
-Also note the the comparison comes up short as biological ecosystems are made up of biotic and abiotic features, whereas all the functions were implicitly biotic features because only those features have classifcations in systematics.*
+*All the functions within each "ecosystem," a word used to describe a collection of synegistic functions, is enumerated and information about any function can be found in the docstring but will not presented here.
+There is no reasoning behind the naming of ecosystems beyond continuing the biologically based paradigm.
+Also note the comparison comes up short as biological ecosystems are made up of biotic and abiotic features, whereas all the functions were implicitly biotic features because only those features have classifications in systematics.*

-### Keystone Species
+### i.
+Keystone Species
 1. `train_model(model_arg, X_arg, y_arg)`

 2. `test_model(model_arg, X_arg, y_arg, X_test_arg)`

 3. `mae(model_arg, X_arg, y_arg)`
-### Decision Tree (Section III)
+### ii.
+Decision Tree (Section III)
 1. `train_model(model_arg, X_arg, y_arg)`

 2. `test_model(model_arg, X_arg, y_arg, X_test_arg)`